 Founder and Former President, Haitian Lawyers Association (HLA)

-The Honorable Frederica Wilson
+Hosted by The Honorable Frederica Wilson

 U.S. Representative, Florida’s 17th District